BPhanuphong/Cat-breed-images-classification/README.md

 ## Convolutional Neural Network BackBones :bone: : <a name="bb"></a>
-We load the models with imagenet weight, **excluding** the latter part regarding the classifier
+The data is ready to use, Now we will start pre-trained model part.
+We load the models with IMAGENET weight, **excluding** the latter part regarding the classifier because we will build the classifer part by ourself to make classifer fit with our cat dataset.
 1. Resnet50
 2. Mobilenet small
 3. VGG16